History of the Jews in Alsace: Jews in Alsace today

-After the Algerian war, beginning in 1962, Sephardic Jews arrived in Alsace from North Africa.
+After the Algerian war, beginning in 1962 and as in the rest of France, Sephardic Jews arrived in Alsace from North Africa.
 In the year 2000, roughly 4,000 Jews in Strasbourg were Sephardic, making up a little over 25% of the total Jewish population.
 In the year 2001, roughly 25% of the 500 Jewish families of Mulhouse were Sephardic.

+During modern times the distinct dialect and culture of the Alsatian Jews has been in decline.
+This is due to the priority of the community on assimilating into French culture and the lack of priority on preserving their own culture.

 Presentation of Alsatian Jewish history and heritage

-A presentation of the Alsatian Jews's history and culture through collections of artifacts and architectural elements can be found in the Musée Judéo-Alsacien of Bouxwiller, Bas-Rhin, in the Musée du bain rituel juif (Mikvah museum) of Bischheim, in the Musée alsacien and the Musée historique of Strasbourg, in the Musée historique of Haguenau, in the Musée d'Arts et Traditions Populaires of Marmoutier, in the Musée du vieux Soultz of Soultz-Haut-Rhin, in the Musée du pays de la Zorn of Hochfelden, in the Musée de l'image populaire of Pfaffenhoffen and in the Musée Bartholdi of Colmar.
+A presentation of the Alsatian Jews' history and culture through collections of artifacts and architectural elements can be found in the Musée Judéo-Alsacien of Bouxwiller, Bas-Rhin, in the Musée du bain rituel juif (Mikvah museum) of Bischheim, in the Musée alsacien and the Musée historique of Strasbourg, in the Musée historique of Haguenau, in the Musée d'Arts et Traditions Populaires of Marmoutier, in the Musée du vieux Soultz of Soultz-Haut-Rhin, in the Musée du pays de la Zorn of Hochfelden, in the Musée de l'image populaire of Pfaffenhoffen and in the Musée Bartholdi of Colmar.

-In 1984, the site of a medieval Mikvah was found in a group of houses in Strasbourg and was later added to the government list of historical monuments.
+In 1984, the site of a medieval mikvah was found in a group of houses in Strasbourg and was later added to the government list of historical monuments.

 The annual European Day of Jewish Culture was initiated in 1996 by the B'nai Brith of Bas-Rhin together with the local Agency for Development of Tourism.
 It now takes place in 27 European countries including Turkey and Ukraine.
 The original aim of the day was to permit access to, and ultimately encourage restoration of, long-abandoned synagogues of architectural value such as those in Wolfisheim, Westhoffen, Pfaffenhoffen, Struth, Diemeringen, Ingwiller and Mackenheim.